sh3956/pyspark-pipeline/README.md

 ### Azkaban
 To use Azkaban scheduler, you need to compress following files and upload the zip file into the Azkaban main page.

+1. wea.sh
+2. weather.job
+3. spark_es.py
+4. elasticsearch-spark-{your_version}.jar

 Then, click `Execute Flow`.
 ![Product Screen Shot](azkaban.png)